 - On a related note, the terrain in southwestern Alaska is so unpredictable that delivery service to the villages is often conducted by hovercraft.

-- The tallest mountain in North America, Mt.
-McKinley (or Denali), is in Alaska.
-This mountain incidentally has one the tallest base-to-summit heights in the world (Everest, for one, may have a much higher summit, but its base does not begin until at least 15,000' above sea level).
+- The tallest mountain in North America is Denalinote in central Alaska.
+At 20,120 feet (6,190 meters), Denali is one of the tallest mountains in the world from base to summit (Mount Everest may have a much higher summit, but its base does not begin until 15,000' above sea level).

-- There is a town west of Fairbanks called North Pole, which is the official-unofficial place the United States Postal Service sends all the children's letters to Santa Claus.
-Incidentally, it is nowhere near Barrow, the American town closest to the actual North Pole.
+- There is a town east of Fairbanks called North Pole, which is the official-unofficial place the United States Postal Service sends all the children's letters to Santa Claus.
+This has been embraced by the town, with North Pole becoming a bit of a Stepford Suburbianote where the entire town is Christmas-themed and local sixth-graders are required to help answer letters to Santa.
+Incidentally, North Pole is nowhere near Barrow, the American town closest to the actual North Pole.

 - Less than 1% of Alaskan land is privately owned.
 The rest belongs to either the national government (~65%), the state government (25%), or one of twelve Native corporations (10%).note

 - The Yanks with Tanks have several bases in Alaska, but the most notorious is Shemya, a radar and refueling station miles from anywhere on a tiny island.
-This place is basically the closes the US Air Force can get to actually reassigning people to Antarctica.
+This place is basically the closest a member U.S. Air Force can get to being truly Reassigned to Antarctica.
 During the Cold War, missile launches were tracked from Shemya; there was supposedly a tradition that, when you left Shemya for good, you had to take a rock with you, so that one day there would be no more island left and nobody would need to be sent there.